DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

-Against the hyper-realism of larger-than-life LCD billboards, multi-monitor TV walls, high-precision satellite imagery and HD projections on every facade, the tiny pixelated webcam image offered the realism of a ‘trace’ rather than a map, of a silhouette rather than a portrait.
-The uncanny truth of the jerky video stream recalled a Vertovian dream amid the spectacle of high-tech visual media: ‘life as it is,’ at that very moment.
-What becomes clearly expressed in the intensified eroticism of live webcam sex channels, in their seductive power, as I will try to explain below, is this temporal reference—the extended sight that simply registers what exists there at that moment, beyond any question regarding its ‘representation.’
+Against the hyper-realism of larger-than-life LCD billboards, multi-monitor TV walls, high-precision satellite imagery and HD projections on every facade, the tiny pixelated webcam image offered the realism of a 'trace' rather than a map, of a silhouette rather than a portrait.
+The uncanny truth of the jerky video stream recalled a Vertovian dream amid the spectacle of high-tech visual media: 'life as it is,' at that very moment.
+What becomes clearly expressed in the intensified eroticism of live webcam sex channels, in their seductive power, as I will try to explain below, is this temporal reference—the extended sight that simply registers what exists there at that moment, beyond any question regarding its 'representation.'

 After the proliferation of bandwidth and camera equipped computers, a 17-year-old Russian high school student, Andrey Ternovsky, cultivated